 There’s a lot to learn about cryptocurrencies.
-Their history, the way they work, their potential impact on the future of our society, and more.
+Their history, the way they work, their potential impact on our society’s future, and more.

-But today, we’ll talk about one of the most important aspects of their creation – mining.
+But today, we’ll talk about one of the most critical aspects of their creation – cryptocurrency mining.

 Table of Contents

-But not every cryptocurrency requires transaction validation through mining.
+But not every cryptocurrency requires transactions to be validated through mining.

 How does PoW work?

-Since Bitcoin is the most notable cryptocurrency using PoW, we will use it to better explain the algorithm.
+Since Bitcoin is the most notable cryptocurrency using PoW, we will use it to explain the algorithm better.

-Every block in the blockchain has an encrypted hash value, which the miner needs to discover.
-Only then he can verify the transaction and include it in the next available block.
+Every block in the blockchain has an encrypted hash value of 64 characters, which the miner needs to discover.
+Only then can he verify the transaction and include it in the next available block.

 SIDENOTE.
 A hash value is a numeric value of a fixed length that uniquely identifies data.
-Hash values represent large amounts of data as much smaller numeric values.
+Hash values represent large amounts of data as small numeric values.

 But the security provided by the PoW algorithm comes at a great cost.
 Literally.
-Research shows that in 2017, Bitcoin mining around the world usedmore electricity than the world’s smallest 159 countries.
+In May 2021, Cambridge University showed that Bitcoin uses more electricity than Sweden (around 145.63 Twh).

 The ever-increasing need for computational power makes it difficult for individual miners to keep up.
 Upgrading their rigs requires large and constant investments.
-This resulted in an increase in the centralization of mining rigs, which goes against the blockchains fundamental principle – decentralization.
+This resulted in an increase in mining rigs’ centralization, which goes against the blockchain’s fundamental principle – decentralization.

-While in a PoW system you need a more powerful rig to mine faster, the PoS system is different.
-Here, a person can validate block transactions based on how many coins he or she holds.
+While in a PoW system, you need a more powerful rig to mine faster, the PoS system is different.
+Here, a person can validate block transactions based on how many coins they hold.

-In PoS systems there is no need to create new crypto coins, as they are all already created.
-This fixes the issue of having to solve complex puzzles and eliminates the huge energy costs.
+In PoS systems, there is no need to create new crypto coins as they are all already minted.
+This fixes the issue of solving complex puzzles and eliminates the substantial energy costs.

 Another difference between the two algorithms is the way people earn crypto coins.
-While in a PoW system miners receive fragments of their mined block, in a PoS system the users are rewarded through transaction fees.
+While in a PoW system, miners receive fragments of their mined block and transaction fees, in a PoS system, the users are rewarded through transaction fees solely.

 Which one is better?